The flexor carpi ulnaris is a forearm muscle and can trigger pain in the wrist if it gets overworked or develops trigger points.

 It may become so bad, that even holding a cup of coffee becomes too much.

-This is because this muscle can compress the ulnar nerve if it is too tight and thus irritate your nervous system massively.
+This is because this muscle can compress the ulnar nerve if it is too tight and thus irritate your nervous system.

-Of course, all activities that created the problems in the first place, will be painful too.
+Of course, all activities that created the problems in the first place, can be painful too.

-What you have to do now, is to locate the tender spots in this muscle and massage them in order to achieve relief.
+What you need to do now, is to locate the tender spots in this muscle and massage them in order to achieve relief.